 Top things to do in Venice, Italy

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Venice.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Venice.

 Campanile di San Marco

-The famous Campanile di San Marco bell tower opens at 9:00am (9:30 in the Winter time), before the Basilica itself, so visiting this first thing in the morning is a good idea to get incredible city panoramas from the very top.
+The famous Campanile di San Marco bell tower opens at 9:00 am (9:30 during winter), before the Basilica itself, so visiting this first thing in the morning is a good way to get incredible city panoramas from the very top.

 Around half an hour is perfect for this stop, as it won’t take you longer than that for the elevator ride up, photo-ops, and the ride back down.
 Finishing this up first thing in the morning is important to avoid long lines next!

-Since you’re already at the Basilica di San Marco, you’re pretty much in luck.
-This way, you get to be in line for the incredible spot before it opens at 9:45 and won’t have to wait too long in lines to get inside!
-The treasures and marvelous glittering mosaics are not to miss.
+Since you’re already at Basilica di San Marco, you’re pretty much in luck.
+This way, you get to be in line before it opens at 9:45 and won’t have to wait too long to get inside!
+The treasures and marvelous glittering mosaics are not to be missed.
 Do pay the extra admission fee to see the Pala d’Oro altarpiece and to visit the Marciana Museum, where you will be able to see great close up views of the mosaics from the balcony level.

 Rialto Bridge and Market